|

 110914 |

-Some earlier versions
+Some earlier

-(before Win 7) misinterprets the Windows version
+Win 7) misinterprets

 and puts a limit to the size of files that can be loaded.
 Free for all licenses, run the installer (since Vista it can be hard to simply copy a file to the Programs folder). |